hamsternipples/nosedocs/noseblog.md

 ---

-in summary, (and it's the irony of this entry) it all comes down to what you give your attention to, not what you say ;)
+in summary, (and it's the irony of this entry) it all comes down to the truth that you know deep down, not what you say ;)

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me